esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 Once we add multiple dimensions the animals' description become more complex, but also richer, therefore our comparisons become much more precise.

-The downside with this approach is that once we get more than 3 dimensions it becomes very difficult to represent the relationships among words with little arrows.
+The downside of this approach is that once we get more than 3 dimensions it becomes very difficult to represent the relationships among words with little arrows.
 However, the `cosine_similarity()` will always work, regardless of the number of dimensions.
 Bearing this example of an embedding in mind, let's move now to explore a model that returns us those embeddings.

 :::: callout